Find Us Faster!

 If you want to step up from our jumble solver think in more than one dimension, check out our boggle word solver.
 We have three versions - varying by the size of the word grid which you are searching.
 These are fed into our anagram engine to look for possible words.
 When you think about it, boggle is just a multi-dimensional jumble word puzzle.
 Same dictionary, different layout.

-Word Game Design Applications
+Word Game Design Applications (Word Maker Tools)

 If you like solving word scramble puzzles, check out our new word scramble game .
 We did give a little additional help by color-coding the correct letters (green means you got it, red means keep trying).
-By the way, these are designed to make it hard to use a word solver to cheat.
+By the way, these are designed to make it hard to use a word solver to cheat. (the upside of being a wordsolver; you know how to block another wordsolver).

 This type of thinking becomes extremely important when you're working on game design and usability.
 Ever have someone give you a puzzle that was just impossible to crack?
 Even with a solver tools such as a scrabble word finder or similar word maker?
 Puzzle difficulty is actually a big deal for game designers.
 On one hand, you want to give the audience enough of a challenge so they don't get bored.
 On the other, you want to avoid failure on the first pass, before someone gets invested in solving the app.
 Word finder tools are a mixed blessing in this environment, since they help with the latter but hurt you on the former.
+Sometimes the longest word isn't the best word for a jumble answer.

 Other Word Solver Tools